Park Yakum and Poleg Gateway Nature Reserve offer loop family hikes near Netanya. The tracks pass through nature and history.

 From this viewpoint, you can see the other side of the breach, Wingate Institute and Netanya.

-Israel National trails and the black trail continue on the kurkar ridge to the south.
+Israel National and black trails continue on the Kurkar ridge to the south.
 And since we are passing near Tel Poleg (located on the ridge to the west), let’s mention it.

 Remains of the kurkar ridge in reserve show the remains of the Tel Poleg archeological site, although it was mostly destroyed by kurkar mining in the early 1950s.
 During the excavation seasons at the site in 1959 and 1964, a settlement from several periods was exposed.

 The first settlement in the area was in the Middle Bronze Age II (about 3,800 years ago).
 At that time, the bend of Nahal Poleg around the kurkar ridge was used to build a fortress in about 12 dunams, and it was surrounded by a thick wall higher than clay bricks.
 A large brick tower was discovered in the southwest of the wall.
 And to the North of the citadel (the only weak point of the ancient settlement).
 A moat was probably hewn, and it was he who laid the foundations for a gap in the Poleg Gate.
 The ancient wall launches into the breach, so its quarrying is attributed to this period.

 The ancient settlement did not last long, but settlement in the area was renewed in the Iron Age (3,000-2,900 years ago) and lasted intermittently until the Byzantine period.
 It is common to assume that the ancient moat at Poleg Gate was expanded in the Byzantine period.
 It was part of a drainage plant designed to cultivate the swampy areas east of the kurkar ridge.
 After a while, the moat closed.
 The swamps returned to their original extent and remained intact until the drainage works to dry up the Poleg River swamps during the British Mandate and later in the 1950s.